 It is increasingly important to develop effective strategies for promoting self-care and self-management by patients and citizens.
-Governments seek to develop healthcare systems that guarantee high quality care with a special focus on the ageing population and the increase in chronic diseases.
-Technologies that enable self-management can provide a solution.
-COMPAR-EU identifies such technologies and helps patients to find the best solution for their specific condition.
+Governments and healthcare providers seek to develop healthcare systems that guarantee high quality care with a special focus on the ageing population and the increase in chronic diseases.
+Interventions that enable self-management can provide a solution.
+COMPAR-EU identifies such interventions and helps patients to find the best solution for their specific condition.

 What are self-management interventions (SMIs)?

-The European Patients’ Forum (EPF) will contribute to the project, ensuring that the patient perspective is considered in all aspects and stages of the project.
+The European Patients’ Forum (EPF) contributes to COMPAR-EU, ensuring that the patient perspective is considered in all aspects and stages of the project.
 Click here to get to know the EPF team.
 Further information on the tasks that EPF is leading in the project can be found here.

 What matters to patients with chronic disaeses when it comes to self-management outcomes?